 - Virtual advisory services are being delivered to 190 factories (392 virtual and on-site advisory visits) with special consideration being given to the need to observe physical distancing, other OSH-related measures and issues related to wages payment as well as industrial relations.

 Additional Better Work Activities

 - Better Work continues engaging with the provincial governments of West Java, Central Java and Jakarta in clarifying, helping shape and further disseminate policy concerning labour law, PSBB measures and incentive programmes to support workers and employers amid the pandemic.

-- Engagement with Indonesian garment trade unions has also been regular and strategies to further disseminate key information and advice among workers is in place.
-An Instagram-live campaign has been launched by Better Work Indonesia for wider sensitization of workers and relevant stakeholders around labour norms and workers’ rights during the pandemics.
-A few sessions focus also on strategies to deal with the lockdown, stress and sensitization to avoid the end of Ramadan Mudik (travel back home for Idul-Fitri) and financial literacy.
+- Engagement with garment trade unions has been regular and strategies to further disseminate key information and advice among workers are in place.
+An Instagram-live campaign has been launched by Better Work for wider sensitization of workers and relevant stakeholders around labour norms, workers’ rights during the pandemics and promoting social dialogue.
+Some of the sessions focus on strategies to deal with the lockdown, stress and sensitization to avoid the end of Ramadan Mudik (travel back home for Idul-Fitri) and financial literacy.
 More than 1,000 netizens have viewed, logged in and participated in the IG live sessions that discussed the government’s new arrangement of annual festive bonus (THR), application of new normal in the workplace, social dialogue and preventing termination.

 - A third webinar for Better Work Buyers focusing on annual festive bonus (THR) payment amidst the pandemic took place on the 18 May with Dyah Hartanti Purwitasari, of DG Labour Inspection and OSH, Ministry of Manpower as the main resource person.
 Thirty-four participants from 20 buyer partners attended the webinar.